What Personal Insurance Do I Need?

-The older we get it seems inevitable that we have more responsibilities.
-Mortgages, car repayments and maintenance, children, school fees and never ending bills.
+The older we get, it seems inevitable that we have more responsibilities; mortgages, car repayments and maintenance, children, school fees and never-ending bills.
 The people in our lives depend on us and our income for survival.
 If you are the sole or main income earner, it can be a crippling thought to imagine what would happen to your family if you died, could not work or suffered a serious illness or injury.
 Unfortunately, the bills keep coming or in fact can increase, when you have had a life changing incident.
 That is why personal insurance is so important for the stability and security of your family.
 Insurance is the back-up plan for when life hasn’t gone to plan, it can help to secure your family’s financial wellbeing.

 Personal risk insurance can provide you with peace of mind.
 It shifts the financial burden to the insurers when certain life changing events occur such as a terminal illness/death, trauma or total and permanent disability.

-Do I need cover?
+Do I Need Cover?

 The short answer is yes.
-It is very unlikely that you would not require any cover; if you have a mortgage or any debt, are relied upon for paying bills and or have dependents, you need personal insurance.
+It is very unlikely that you would not require any cover.
+If you have a mortgage or any debt, are relied upon for paying bills and or have dependents, you need personal insurance.
 The more pertinent question is what type(s) of cover do I need?

-When reviewing the different types of cover it is important to consider your personal circumstances and your risk profile.
+When reviewing the different types of cover, it is important to consider your personal circumstances and your risk profile.
 The type of cover you require will depend on your level of debt, your family situation and your profession.
-It is important to talk through your options with a professional Certified Financial Planner as they can guide you to make a decision appropriate for you and your family.
+It is important to talk through your options with a professional Certified Financial Planner as they can guide you to make decisions appropriate for you and your family.
 In general, there are four main types of cover:

-When is the best time to take out life insurance?
+When is the best time to take out Life Insurance?

 It is common for people to take out life insurance around major life events such as buying a house, getting married or starting a family.
 However, the earlier the better.
-Your health status can change at any time, but as a general rule the younger you are the healthier you are and your health status affects your premiums/costs.
+Your health status can change at any time, but as a general rule the younger you are the healthier you are, and your health status affects your premiums/costs.